2026 Senate Elections

 Which Senate race is considered the biggest toss-up in 2026?

 Georgia is rated the top toss-up of the 2026 cycle.
 Senator Jon Ossoff (D) must defend a seat in a state that voted for Trump by 2.2 points in 2024.
-The New Hampshire open seat (after Shaheen retirement) is also rated Toss-up.
+The New Hampshire open seat (after Shaheen retirement) and the Michigan open seat (after Peters retirement) are also rated Toss-up.
+Note: Arizona, Nevada, Pennsylvania, and Wisconsin have NO 2026 Senate races.

 Can Democrats win back the Senate in 2026?

 Democrats face an extremely difficult path to regain the Senate majority in 2026.
-They must hold all their competitive seats (Georgia, Arizona, Michigan, Nevada, New Hampshire) while picking up Republican-held seats — a near-impossible combination on the current map.
+They must hold all their competitive seats (Georgia, Michigan, New Hampshire, Minnesota, New Jersey) while picking up Republican-held seats — a near-impossible combination on the current map.
+Key Republican targets: Iowa (Ernst retiring) and Kentucky (McConnell retiring).

 Explore More